adamcope/cpr-bot/README.md

 The more I work on this bot, the more I think that to get the most out of it, and make the process of GMing with it much more smooth, a connected web app that serves as a GM screen would be nice, as just using slash commands on discord for all the features it would need to be a really nice tool (such as character resource tracking, and netrunning management).
 At some point I will have to make a decision as to whether I begin developming this complimentary web app, or designing the slash commands to instead rely on inputs and not track as much character data.<br><br>

 `` !!
 BEGINNING OF OPINION !! ``<br><br>
-For what it's worth, in making this bot I have learned a great deal about javascript, node, and Discord.js, which was the whole poin, and really that's enough for me.
+For what it's worth, in making this bot I have learned a great deal about javascript, node, and Discord.js, which was the whole point, and really that's enough for me.
 Originally I only intended to take some mechanics that were a pain to reference using the manual and a dice rolling bot, some stat blocks and effects that were scattered throughout the manual, and integrate them in a simple Discord bot of my own making for mine and my friend's game.
 Since embarking on this project I have also learned a lot about the mechanics and design of R. Talsorian's Cyberpunk RED TTRPG, and I am not without my criticisms.

 CPR is needlessly complex in some areas, and truly broken in some others.
 A complete and integrated rendering of the game's mechanics either in this bot, or the amazing Foundry VTT module (which I only admire, and have nothing to do with), isn't possible without homebrew, judgement calls on the part of the tool designers, or both.
 This isn't so much a deal breaker for me or others, as the game as written contains enough to ignore the inconsistencies and problems, and play a fun TTRPG with friends.